 Pioneers in American literature, Jupiter Hammon and Phillis Wheatley Peters laid the foundations for Black intellectualism in America.
-Their literary accomplishments are extraordinary in the face of a colonial society that widely embraced white-supremacist views about the intellectual inferiority of Africans.
+Their literary accomplishments were extraordinary in a society that would come to embrace white-supremacist views about the intellectual inferiority of Africans.
 With his address to the “Ethiopian Poetess,” Hammon engaged a fellow “genius in bondage” in a philosophical exchange of ideas that was unprecedented in eighteenth-century America.
 As war broke out in the colonies and debates about freedom reverberated across the Atlantic, Hammon’s and Wheatley’s insightful words critically deepen our understanding of American freedom and the turbulent historical moment in which they both lived and survived.